Swensy67/Week-3-getting-and-cleaning-data/CodeBook.md

 -----------------------------------------------------------

-## Reading and putting data in R object
+## Reading and puting data in R object

 From this directory, I got the following data sets (for more informations, see : http://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.names) :
 * 'features.txt': List of all features.